zus2/PyTrain/README.md

 ## Pybricks Train Controller script using asynchronous multitasking for smoother more lifelike inertia effects

-## Strictly Beta software in inital stages of development - no warranty, use at your own risk

 ### Features:

 ### Asynchronous speed change and stop commands for inertia effect